sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 This allows a model or module hook to schedule the next tensor without changing the operations that consume the current one.

+The first access to an `OffloadedTensor` through a pool that does not yet contain it is a cache miss: the pool materializes it from disk on the selected device.
+If the value fits within `max_cached_bytes`, that first materialization becomes the cached value, and later accesses through the same pool reuse it without another disk load.
+It remains cached until explicit eviction, least-recently-used eviction to make room for another value, or pool closure.
+`prefetch` starts this first load early but otherwise follows the same retention rules.
+This caching is specific to access routed through the pool; other access to an `OffloadedTensor` keeps its normal transient materialization behavior.

 A lease is a scoped claim that a materialized tensor is currently in use.
 It lasts for the duration of the `with pool.acquire(...)` block.
 While any lease is active, the pool keeps that value resident and does not evict it.
 Multiple